 In order to create console-accurate pixel art, there are many restrictions that an artist has to follow to make their work functional.
 We've talked about 8bit systems in the past (like this NES Graphics Guide and this post about NES level and background art), but today we'd like to enter the 16bit era, and teach you how to create gorgeous art on these beloved consoles.

-Many times an artist will find themselves with a great piece of artwork that falls just short of meeting restrictions.
+Many times, the artist will find themselves with a great piece of artwork that falls just short of meeting restrictions.
 The most common transgressions are against palette limitations or tile counts.
-This post is going to cover how to identify where your art stands in regards to both of those restrictions and how to successfully reduce them.
+This post is going to cover how to identify where your art stands in regard to both of those restrictions and how to successfully reduce them.

 This post uses the following tools, and it might be helpful to download them and have them at the ready:

 There are other options for tools to use for both of these processes, but these are the two that we generally employ due to their accuracy and ease of use.